tyronechen/genomenlp/docs/source/intro.rst

 Feed the data preprocessed in the previous step into the classification pipeline.
 Set ``freq_method`` and ``model`` combination as needed.
 Hyperparameter sweeping is performed by default.
 For non-deep learning methods, cross-validation is performed in the same operation.

-Deep learning requires a ``wandb`` account set up and configured to visualise interactive plots in real time. `Please follow the instructions on wandb to configure your own account.`_
+Deep learning with the ``genomicBERT`` pipeline requires a ``wandb`` account set up and configured to visualise interactive plots in real time. `Please follow the instructions on wandb to configure your own account.`_

 .. _Please follow the instructions on wandb to configure your own account.: https://wandb.ai/home